mvp4g/mvp4g2/README.md

 - see what your application does thanks to event logging
 - send events only to presenters / handlers that already handled a event thanks to passive event feature
 - activate and deactivate presenters and handlers thanks to the activate- and deactivate feature
-- have the same control of user's navigation as the GWT Activities/Place architecture thanks to Navigation Event
+- have the same control of user's navigation as the GWT Activities/Place architecture thanks to navigation event feature

 MVP:
 - create a presenter and inject a view with one annotation